Skip to main content

 Palliative care is health care for serious or life-threatening illnesses that focuses on the following:

-Palliative care is often used when doctors focus on the quality of life more than healing an illness.
+Palliative care is often used when doctors focus more on the quality of life than on healing an illness.
 Patients can choose to continue treating the illness or focus only on symptom management during palliative care.

-Caregivers may need to make difficult decisions during this time if the older adult is not conscious or able to make decisions.
+Caregivers may need to make difficult decisions during this time if the older adult is unconscious or unable to make decisions.
+Having an end-of-life care plan can ensure that an older adult’s wishes are respected after incapacity.

 Hospice Care Basics

-Loved ones can struggle to make hospice and end-of-life decisions for older people, so it can give them peace of mind to have any end-of-life wishes listed clearly in legal documents.
+Loved ones can struggle to make hospice and end-of-life decisions for older people.
+It is helpful to give them peace of mind by having end-of-life wishes, such as a do-not-resuscitate (DNR) order, listed clearly in legal documents.

 Giving Decision-Making Power to Someone Else